-- a.
-Students can take an examination for a course in the education period in which the particular course is given. - b.
-In addition to the foregoing students can also take examinations in the re-sit period in August. and/or the interim examination period after the education period of the next academic year,in which te course is given.
+a.
+Students can take an examination or a re-sit examination for a course in the education period in which the particular course is given.

+- b.
+In addition to the foregoing students can also take examinations in the re-sit period in August and/or the interim examination period after the education period of the next academic year, in which the course is given. - c.
+Interim examinations and re-sits can be scheduled in the evening (6:30-9:30 p.m.)
+In general, scheduling of interim examinations in the evening hours will be kept to a minimum. - d.
+In one day no more than two interim examinations from courses out of the prescribed component of the programme (compulsory and restricted optional courses) shall be scheduled.